picosh/docs/posts/custom-domains.md

 [pgs.sh](https://pgs.sh) is a little different in that we allow the user to configure custom domains per project so it's a little different.

-And a `TXT` record to tell pgs what project is hosted on that domain at the subdomain entry `_pgs`.
+Add a `TXT` record to tell pgs what project is hosted on that domain at the subdomain entry `_pgs`.

 ```